HackTechGO/Docker/basic-docker-commands.md

 # Basic Docker Commands

 ### CONTAINERS
-- The docker run command first creates a writeable container layer over the specified image, and then starts
+- The "docker run" command looks for an image locally first, if not found, it pulls from docker hub
 ```
-docker run vs docker start
+docker run <IMAGE> (e.g. "postgres:9.6")# = docker pull <IMAGE> & docker start

+# in detached mode
+docker run -d redis

+# in a special port
+docker run -p6000:6379 redis

+# giving a name, e.g. "redis-older" to redis:4.0
+docker run -d -p6001:6379 --name redis-older redis:4.0
 ```

 - List all Docker containers using the command: